 Although you might still have to stand in a short queue to collect your tickets, it’s still much quicker than waiting in the general line.
 There’s also an option to rent an audio guide from the Uffizi for an extra €6.

-2. Join a Small Group Uffizi Gallery Tour
+2. Join a small group Uffizi Gallery tour

 If you want a more intimate experience, a private Uffizi tour is the best way to visit the gallery.
-It’ll feel just like a knowledgeable friend showing you around town.
+It’ll feel just like a knowledgeable friend is showing you around town.
 You can ask endless questions and by the end of the tour, you’ll feel like a Renaissance expert.

 History of the Uffizi Gallery